maximtrp/mchmm/README.rst

     :target: https://pypi.python.org/pypi/mchmm/

 *mchmm* is a Python package implementing Markov chains and Hidden Markov models in pure NumPy and SciPy.
+It can also visualize Markov chains (see below).

 Dependencies